dynamic dog

 It's not always a limp or a whine!
 Pain related behavior is extremely complex.
 Dogs don't often show that they are experiencing discomfort in ways we would usually expect and their pain level may be a 6/10 before we see very obvious signs that they are struggling.
 It is often subtle and goes unnoticed for weeks, months and even years!

-In a recent study carried out in Lincoln University by Daniel Mills, it was found that up to 80% of dogs that presented with behavioral issues had some form of undiagnosed pain that was a direct cause or adding to a problematic behavior.
+In a recent study carried out at Lincoln University by Daniel Mills, it was found that up to 80% of dogs that presented with behavioral issues had some form of undiagnosed pain that was a direct cause or adding to a problematic behavior.
 You can read the study here.

 A Dynamic Dog Practitioner has been taught the skills to identify potential signs of discomfort and relay them to the vet so that you and your dog find relief sooner, while simultaneously helping you manage your dog’s behavior.